 Validate new national and European suppliers of subsystems (technology) by integrating them in the development phase of Air Liquide’s technology bricks (through joint development agreements, development contracts or more classical procurement processes) and define conditions for which they could be qualified for First Industrial Deployment.

-A digital approach will be developed at all the techno bricks levels and shall be integrated at system level during the deployment of the first prototype and the FID.
+A digital approach will be developed at all the techno bricks levels and shall be integrated at system level during the deployment of the pilot plant and ultimately the FID.
 This will include remote monitoring and operating capabilities, equipment tracing, logistical optimisation tools (dispatch and fleet sizing tools), customer data collection (RGPD compliant), product quality tracing, preventive maintenance tools…

 A transverse Regulation Codes and Standard (RCS) gap analysis and development project will have the final objective to support and facilitate the deployment of technologies and projects.
 This effort will be done both at European and national levels.
 All the procedures, interfaces, protocoles defined in this work package will be published and free of intellectual property rights.

 A transverse gas quality assurance work package will, all along the supply chain, allow to monitor and guarantee an adequate level of quality of the gas to be supplied to the applications.
-Safety will also be addressed in this work package as impurities in Hydrogen (solid oxygen) can lead to catastrophic events or interruption of supply (e.g. solid nitrogen clogging the piping).
+Safety will also be addressed in this work package as impurities in liquid hydrogen (solid oxygen) can lead to catastrophic events or interruption of supply (e.g. solid nitrogen clogging the piping).

 The First Industrial Deployment (FID) phase will have the following objectives :